Skip to content

 Evaluation

-The test fails if the app does not properly validate that the server's hostname matches the certificate.
+The test case fails if the app does not properly validate that the server's hostname matches the certificate.

 This includes cases such as: